Rashedul/bcell_cll_epigenomes/README.md

 Rscript -e "rmarkdown::render('index.Rmd', output_format = 'all')"
 ```

-#### Alternatively Knit the R Markdown File on Windows and MacOS
+#### Alternatively, use the Knit feature in RStudio to generate the R Markdown file on Windows and macOS

 To generate the output document from the R Markdown file `index.Rmd`,

 Step 1: Install listed packages.

-Step 2: Knit the document by clicking the Knit button in the toolbar.
+Step 2: Knit the document by clicking the Knit button in the toolbar of RStudio.
 This will process the `index.Rmd` file and generate the output documents (such as HTML, MD).

 ### 3. Pseudocode for data processing
 - Find the pseudocodes for data processing pipelines [here](https://github.com/Rashedul/bcell_cll_epigenomes/blob/main/docs/pseudocode.md)